leonstel/leonstel.github.io/first.md

                                     //leaf3Node = prepData(Leaf3)
                                                 // newNode = createNode from Leaf3
-                                                // Leaf3 has no children in object say do nothing
+                                                // Leaf3 has no children in object so do nothing
                                                 // return newNode
                                     //leaf2Node.children array add Leaf3Node